Siemens investigating report employee worked for Russian hacking firm

 "We take this seriously and we are looking into this.
 We cannot reveal any information about the identity of the person due to data protection laws," Siemens said on Friday.

-Der Spiegel reported on Friday that more than 90 former staff from NTC Vulkan worked for a several other European companies.
+Der Spiegel reported on Friday that more than 90 former staff of NTC Vulkan worked for a several other European companies.

 The magazine said NTC Vulkan maintains close ties to all three major Russian intelligence services: FSB, GRU and SWR.